crowdwave/checkpoint401/README.md

     type EndpointFunction = (req: Request, match: URLPatternResult | null) => Promise<boolean>;

-Each TypeScript file must export a default function that adheres to this signature and returns a Promise resolving to true or false to indicate if the request is allowed or denied.
+**Each endpoint function TypeScript file must export a default function that adheres to this signature and returns a Promise resolving to true or false to indicate if the request is allowed or denied.**

 Example endpoint function for anonymous: